gavinr/web-appbuilder-tools-techniques-dev-summit-2016/pattern-source-code.md

 ---

-## WAB Dev Edition Folder Structure
+## Web AppBuilder Folder Structure

+Todo: screenshot or diagram?

 ---

 ## Only Keep YOUR Code in Source Control

+Todo: screenshot. image, or diagram?

 ---